- Cathy Angelo

 Meet Mr. March:

 I live in Reedley with my wife, Eleni.
 We have four children: Dimitri, Alexis, Zoe, and Sophia, all alumni of Immanuel.
 I am a native of the Central Valley, born and raised in Kingsburg, graduating from Kingsburg High School and went off to graduate from Trinity Western University in Langley, B.C., Canada with a B.A. degree in Biblical Studies.
 I completed my Masters Degree in Christian Ministries from Grand Canyon Theological Seminary.
 I came to Immanuel after spending some time in the military and serving as an Area Director of Young Life in Selma.
 I have taught at both the High School and the Junior High, currently the 7th and 8th Grade Bible teacher.

 Meet Mrs. Martens:

-Hello, I am Yvonne Martens, and I am so happy to be here at Immanuel.
 There is definitely something special about this campus and community!
 Having lived in Reedley most of my life, I am accustomed to small town living, but there is nothing like the warm and comforting feeling you get from being a part of the Immanuel family.
 As an Immanuel Alumni, I am excited to teach here and also to have my two children attending the school.
 Go Eagles!!